utkuce/syncwatch-web/README.md

 Note that a webpage which has a video on it isn't necessarily the link to that video.

 #### Local video files
-Drag-and-drop a video file encoded with a supported format by the browser.<br>
+Drag-and-drop a video file encoded with a supported format by the browser and it will be shared via [webtorrent](https://webtorrent.io/) to everyone in the room.
-In this case everyone in the room needs to drag-and-drop their local copy of the same file before starting.

 ## Build